AndrewFischer/NixiePowerAlternate/README.md

 The TPS5430 and MAX1771 are inexpensive parts with reasonable performace.
 There are newer parts with better specs.
 Most are currently unavailable or beyond my ability to solder.
 The TPS5430 is sensitive to choice of output capacitor.
 See the datasheet and application notes if you stray from the BOM.
+**This project is untested** <br>

-:Exclamation: Danger of electric shock.
+:exclamation: Danger of electric shock.
+180 Volts DC is present on this board.
+A suitable enclosure is required for safe operation.<br>